yasoob/personal_blog/content/posts/understanding-and-writing-jpeg-decoder-in-python.md

 ![JPEGRGB_dissected.png](/images/decoding_jpeg/JPEGRGB_dissected.png)

 At the very basic level, almost every binary file contains a couple of markers (or headers).
 You can think of these markers as sort of like bookmarks.
-They are very crucial for making sense of a file and are used by programs like `find` (on Mac/Linux) to tell us details about a file.
+They are very crucial for making sense of a file and are used by programs like `file` (on Mac/Linux) to tell us details about a file.
 These markers define where some specific information in a file is stored.
 Most of the markers are followed by `length` information for the particular marker segment.
 This tells us how long that particular segment is.

 ### File Start & File End